KillerStrike17/EPAi/README.md

 2. [Object Mutability and Interning]()

-    In this assignment we understand the memory usage and division of python.
+    In this assignment we understand the memory usage and memory division in python.
+Here we write functions to understand and learn interning.

 3. [Numeric Types I]()

+    In this, I learned about inbuilt pythin functions like rounding off, ceil, floor, trunc and isclose.
+I reimplemented them and test them.

 4. [Numeric Types II]()

+   In this Assignment we need to implement Qualean class.
+In this class we define all its __ functions like and, or, repr, str, add, eq, float, ge, gt, invertsign, le, lt, mul, sqrt, and bool.
+Then the class is being tested for all these functions..

 5. [Funcational Parameters]()

+    In this assignment we understand functions, we also understand the keyword and positional argument.
+Here I developed funcations like print, square_power, polygon area, temperature conversion and speed converter and tested them using pytest.

 6. [First Class Functions]()

     Here, I Learned about Lambda, map and zip function.
 Using these funcation i created a mixed version of poker and teen patti.
 Here mixed rules of teen pathi and poker are used.
+The game is made using lambda, map and zip functions and tested using pytest

 7. [First Class Funcations II]()

-   Here
+    In this session, I explore list comprehensions and try to replace lambda and filter functions with it.
+Here i also explored reduce function.
+In the assignment I developed code to find the next fibonacci number, then i also implemented and test some functions to learn list comprehension and reduce funcationaities.

 8. [Closure]()